-We are Tara Transitory and Nguyễn Baly, we started Queer Ear Mastering from the necessity to create a safer space for female and queer artists to get their music mastered, though we are not exclusive and everyone is welcome.
+We are Tara Transitory and Nguyễn Baly, we started Queer Ear Mastering from the necessity to create a safer space for FLINT (female, lesbian, inter, non-binary, trans) and queer artists to get their music mastered, though we are not exclusive and everyone is welcome.

 Our expertise covers a wide variety of styles from eclectic pop to soul to traditional to experimental to electronic to electroacoustic and most other things in between this wide spectrum.
 Genres aside, what is essential in our practice is to assist artists in materializing their sonic imaginations.

 We have been finalizing sound for Vinyl, CD, Digital Release, Performance, Installation and Film since 2007 before opening up our services to the public in 2019.
 In addition to mastering, we also provide dramaturgical consultation for music for installation, stage and film as well as technical services such as reel-to-reel/cassette to digital transfers and vinyl test pressings.